Partnering Up to Spread More Good

 The J. J. Keller Foundation, Inc. has been fortunate to become involved in a number of partnerships and collaborations that help maximize its impact on organizations from Green Bay to Appleton to Oshkosh.
 These partnerships have addressed children’s behavioral health, food pantries and a host of other programs that work to meet basic needs.

-For more than a decade, the Greater Fox Cities Area Habitat for Humanity has benefited from the gift of time, talent and treasure thanks to the Keller family and to associates of the company founded by the late Jack Keller, J. J. Keller & Associates.
-Jack and his wife, Ethel, had a special place in their hearts for Habitat, and a long-standing relationship between the two was forged.
+For more than a decade, the Greater Fox Cities Area Habitat for Humanity has benefitted from the gifts of time, talent and treasure thanks to the Keller family and to associates of the company founded by the late Jack Keller, J. J. Keller & Associates.
+Jack and his wife, Ethel, had a special place in their hearts for Habitat, and a long-standing relationship between the couple and Habitat was forged.
 Funds from both the family foundation as well as the John J. and Ethel D. Keller Donor Advised Fund at the Community Foundation for the Fox Valley Region have been designated for this important work over the years.

-The Keller family is the largest local Habitat-Fox Cities funder, having invested more than $1 million in the affiliate.
-The Foundation has recently become involved with Habitat for Humanity of Oshkosh as well.
+The Keller family is the largest Habitat-Fox Cities funder, having invested more than $1.3 million in the affiliate.
+The Foundation is also involved with Habitat for Humanity of Oshkosh.